 This was such a tasty dessert!
 It’s easy to make and will definitely make another appearance in the future.
 I also think the dacquoise layers would be great if you made small ones and sandwiched them with some buttercream or ganache to make cookies.

-1 lb. unsalted butter, cut into pieces and softened
+- 1 pound unsalted butter, cut into pieces and softened

 - Heat the cream in a medium saucepan and bring to a boil over medium heat.
 Remove from heat and add the chocolate.
 Let it sit for 1 minute then whisk until smooth.
 Set aside until it is thick enough to spread.